v-viksur/architecture-center/docs/microservices/data-considerations.md

 - For transactions, use patterns such as [Scheduler Agent Supervisor](../patterns/scheduler-agent-supervisor.md) and [Compensating Transaction](../patterns/compensating-transaction.md) to keep data consistent across several services.
 You may need to store an additional piece of data that captures the state of a unit of work that spans multiple services, to avoid partial failure among multiple services.
 For example, keep a work item on a durable queue while a multi-step transaction is in progress.

-- Avoid duplicating data unnecessarily.
-A service might only need to store a subset of information about a domain entity.
+- Store only the data that a service needs.
+A service might only need a subset of information about a domain entity.
 For example, in the delivery bounded context, we need to know which customer is associated to a particular delivery.
-But we don't need the customer's billing address - that's handled in the Accounts bounded context.
+But we don't need the customer's billing address &mdash; that's managed by the Accounts bounded context.
 Thinking carefully about the domain, and using a DDD approach, can help here.

 - Consider whether your services are coherent and loosely coupled.
 If two services are continually exchaning information with each other, resulting in chatty APIs, you may need to redraw your service boundaries, by merging two services or refactoring their functionality.

-- Use an [event driven architecture](../guide/architecture-styles/event-driven.md).
-In this archtecture style, a service sends an event whenever it updates its own data store.
-Interested services can subscribe to this event.
+- Use an [event driven architecture style](../guide/architecture-styles/event-driven.md).
+In this archtecture style, a service publishes an event there are changes to its public models or entities.
+Interested services can subscribe to these events.
 For example, another service could use the events to construct a materialized view of the data that is more suitable for querying.

-- A service that sends events should publish a schema that can be used to automate serializing and deserializing events.
-Consider JSON schema or a framework like [Microsoft Bond](https://github.com/Microsoft/bond).
+- A service that sends events should publish a schema that can be used to automate serializing and deserializing events, to avoid tight coupling between publishers and subscribers.
+Consider JSON schema or a framework like [Microsoft Bond](https://github.com/Microsoft/bond), Protobuf, or Avro.
 Think about how you will version the event schema.

 - At high scale, events can become a bottleneck on the system, so consider using aggregation or batching to reduce the total load.